Richter-gh/SimpleCuda/README.md

 This program was created during my third year in SSU.

-It geenrates 2 random matrices(1000x1000 size) and multiplies them using CUDA.
+It geenrates 2 random matrices(1000x1000 size) and multiplies them using CUDA, OpenMP or without any additional libs.

 For multiplying I chose the simpliest algorithm - it makes n^3 multiplications, where n is the dimension.